garcia-sonia/CI-PP3-Battleships/README.md

 3. Issue with placement of input question prompting user to answer if mission is accepted.
 I faced an issue when building the while loop incorporating the three options: yes, no, or invalid input.
     - answer == 'no' This answer worked as expected (When the user answered no the game displayed the printout "Too bad {user_name}...
 Oros could have done with a brave soldier...")
-    - answer == 'yes' This answer worked to accept the mission and print the board but so did any other answer (eg. maybe, not sure, blablabla, etc.) so I needed to include a third option to check for invalid input.
+    - answer == 'yes' This answer worked to accept the mission and print the board but so did any other answer (e.g. maybe, not sure, blablabla, etc.) so I needed to include a third option to check for invalid input.
     - else answer: I incorporated a third entry to the while loop checking for invalid input but program did not behave as expected.
 The program first printed "You must enter yes or no" but at the second attempt of invalid input the program went on to prompting the user to enter a row guess even if the user had still entered an invalid input.
-On a second attempt to fix the problem I placed the accept mission input option directly under the instructions section and tried to recode in the following way (which ended up in a continuos loop)
+On a second attempt to fix the problem I placed the accept mission input option directly under the instructions section and tried to recode in the following way (which ended up in a continuous loop)

 ![Screenshot of old version for accept mission feature](docs/accept_mission_bug.PNG)